Every Question on the Creative Capital Award Application

 What we ask—What kind of impact—artistic, intellectual, communal, civic, social, etc—do you hope your project will have?
 What strategies will you employ to achieve the desired impact?
 (100 words)

-Why we ask it—Beyond actually making the work, it is important that artists understand what they wish to accomplish with their work.
+Why we ask this—Beyond actually making the work, it is important that artists understand what they wish to accomplish with their work.
 That doesn’t mean we are only looking for projects intended to have a big impact.
 It’s possible that the artist is looking to make work that impacts a particular issue engaging with a small, niche audience.
 Other projects are designed to speak to a wide variety of people across the country to change the conversation around a problem.
 In any case, we want to be sure that the artist is clear about what they want to accomplish with their project.

 We seek to support ambitious artists striving to contribute to and expand creative, intellectual, civic and/or social dialogue using artistic means—this is a chance to explain how the project does this.